centreon/centreon-documentation/versioned_docs/version-22.04/developer/developer-gorgone-client-server-communication.md

 based on public/private keys from both client and server.
 So you need to generate public/private keys to set the configuration.

 In a Centreon context:
-- Central server has a gorgone running (by default) as a client and can connect to gorgone servers running on Remote Servers and pollers.
+- the Central server has a Gorgone running (by default) as a client and can connect to Gorgone servers running on remote servers and pollers.
 - Remote servers have a gorgone running (by default) as a client and can connect to gorgone servers running on pollers.

 Follow this procedure to set the communication between client and server.